coreyFuller/Text-Encryption/README.md

 # Text-Encryption
-A simple python algorithm to encrypt and decrypt text
+A python algorithm to encrypt and decrypt text